 Our flip wire hair extensions features a halo or crown like look which blends in so well with your own hair it becomes pretty much invisible.

-A halo like hair comes in one piece!
+A halo-like hair comes in one piece!
 In other words, there are no wefts or individual strands and that’s what makes it so easy to apply.
 You just have to put it one big weft of hair and you’re done.
-Just like clip ins, they are also not permanent.
+Just like clip-ins, they are also not permanent.
 Be sure to take them off before bed and reapply them whenever you want to.

 Applying Flip-in Extensions the Easy Way

 - First you must comb your natural hair thoroughly and take your flip wire in extensions out of the box.
 You should notice a silicone string.
 That’s the main ingredient behind the magic of halo extensions.
-Basically, it goes on your hair and there are also two metal crimps on the side to hold the hair.
+It goes on your hair and there are also two metal crimps on the side to hold the hair.